MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/includes/connection-string-vscode-4.md

-A second dialog box will appear for entering the value of the setting.
-Paste the value of your connection string in this dialog.
+Enter the value (paste from clipboard) of the connection string in the next dialog box that appears.